13 Filesystem and Input/Output (IO)

 13.7.1 Iterating through the files in a directory

 One of the most classic tasks related to filesystem is to be able to iterate through the existing files in a directory.
-Iteration over a directory is made in Zig through a iterator pattern.
-In other words, we need to create a iterator object, and use this object to iterate through the files.
+To iterate over the files in a directory, we need to create an iterator object.

-You can produce such directory object by using either the iterate() or walk() methods of a Dir object.
-Both methods return a iterator object as result, which you can advance by using next().
+You can produce such iterator object by using either the iterate() or walk() methods of a Dir object.
+Both methods return an iterator object as output, which you can advance by using the next() method.
 The difference between these methods, is that iterate() returns a non-recursive iterator, while walk() does.
 It means that the iterator returned by walk() will not only iterate through the files available in the current directory, but also, through the files from any subdirectory found inside the current directory.

 In the example below, we are displaying the names of the files stored inside the directory ZigExamples/file-io.
 Notice that we had to open this directory through the openDir() function.
 Also notice that we provided the flag iterate in the second argument of openDir().
 This flag is important, because without this flag, we would not be allowed to iterate through the files in this directory.